Brandon Dixon (baseball)

-Brandon Allen Dixon (born January 29, 1992) is an American professional baseball infielder and outfielder for the San Diego Padres of Major League Baseball (MLB).
-He has previously played in MLB for the Detroit Tigers and the Cincinnati Reds and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
+Brandon Allen Dixon (born January 29, 1992) is an American former professional baseball infielder and outfielder.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Cincinnati Reds, and San Diego Padres, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 Amateur career

 Dixon attended Murrieta Valley High School in Murrieta, California where he played high-school baseball alongside Patrick Wisdom, before enrolling at the University of Arizona and playing college baseball for the Arizona Wildcats in the Pac-12 Conference.
 After playing sparingly as a freshman, Dixon appeared in 62 games during the 2012 season during which the team won the College World Series.
 In his junior season, Dixon led the Pac-12 Conference both with a .369 batting average and 30 stolen bases and was named a third-team Louisville Slugger All-American.

 Los Angeles Dodgers

 After his junior season at Arizona, Dixon was drafted by the Los Angeles Dodgers in the third round of the 2013 MLB draft.
-He signed and spent 2013 with the Class-A Great Lakes Loons where he slashed .185/.227/.261 with one home run and 17 RBIs in 59 games.
-In 2014, he played for the Class-A Advanced Rancho Cucamonga Quakes compiling a .262 batting average with nine home runs and 46 RBIs in 94 games, and in 2015, he played for both the Quakes and Double-A Tulsa Drillers, batting .263 with 19 home runs, 68 RBIs, and 26 stolen bases in 128 games between the two teams.
+He signed and spent 2013 with the Single–A Great Lakes Loons where he slashed .185/.227/.261 with one home run and 17 RBIs in 59 games.
+In 2014, he played for the High–A Rancho Cucamonga Quakes compiling a .262 batting average with nine home runs and 46 RBIs in 94 games, and in 2015, he played for both the Quakes and Double-A Tulsa Drillers, batting .263 with 19 home runs, 68 RBIs, and 26 stolen bases in 128 games between the two teams.